 Dog Sled Trips with Musher Erik Simula

-This is not a “toss you in the sled, let’s go for a 10 minute ride” type of trip, like most of the dog sled rides in Minnesota are these days.
+Each trip involves extensive time getting to know the dogs and the musher, and learning about the dynamics between them.
 Erik treats each interaction as an educational experience.
-Each trip involves extensive time getting to know the dogs and the musher, and learning about the dynamics between them.
 You may choose whether you want to ride warmly bundled in the sled, ride on the sled runners, or play a role in driving the team — or perhaps you would like to have all these adventurous experiences during your trip.
-This year’s team is a group of 7-8 dogs with an interesting alpha male/alpha female hierarchy.
-You’ll enjoy learning about their dynamics.
+This year’s team is a group of eight Alaskan Huskies with an interesting alpha male/alpha female hierarchy.
+You’ll enjoy seeing and learning about their instinctual pack behavior.

 Planning notes for your adventure: